CGS & CML Reference¶

 Pagination (CML) — mappings.yaml only¶

 Pagination is transparent in the domain model: domain.yaml still uses kind: query for list capabilities.
-HTTP pagination is declared only in CML so the execution engine can merge page parameters, decode the configured items path, and loop until completion.
+HTTP pagination is declared only in CML.

-LLM / HTTP MCP execute: paginated queries return one upstream page by default.
-When more pages exist, the host mints an opaque session handle (pg1, pg2, …) and surfaces has_more plus a compact page(pgN) follow-up (and _meta.plasm.paging when MCP meta is enabled).
-Models continue with page(pgN) or page(pgN, limit=50); transport-specific param names stay out of the prompt.
+LLM / MCP execute: paginated queries return one upstream page by default.
+When more pages exist, the host mints an opaque session handle (pg1, pg2, …) and surfaces has_more plus a compact page(pgN) follow-up.
+Clients continue with page(pgN) or page(pgN, limit=50).

 Rust ground truth: PaginationConfig in mappings.yaml under pagination:.